nightwatchjs/nightwatch/README.md

 ```

 ### Discuss
-In addition to [Twitter](https://twitter.com/nightwatchjs), a newly setup [Mailing List](https://groups.google.com/forum/#!forum/nightwatchjs) is also available for Nightwatch related discussions.
+In addition to [Twitter](https://twitter.com/nightwatchjs), the [Mailing List/Google Group](https://groups.google.com/forum/#!forum/nightwatchjs) is also available for Nightwatch related discussions.